Looking for the Best Prices on a New Mitsubishi Outlander Sport?

 3. Finalize the numbers on your terms.
 Finish your negotiations on your time, then go to the dealership to pick up your new car.

-Exterior features include a new front bumper, grille and fog light design, new rear bumper, new side sills in black to match the lower sections of the new bumpers, and standard 18-inch alloy wheels for both models.
+We think the Outlander Sport is one of the sharper looking compact crossovers around.
+Last year, it added a new front bumper, grille and fog light design, and side sills in black to match the lower sections of the new bumpers.
+18-inch alloy wheels come standard, a welcome addition in a segment where many base models come with wheels that are too small.
 Heated, power side view mirrors are also standard, as is a rear spoiler.
-Rain-sensing windshield wipers, high-intensity discharge headlights, and chrome fog light trim.

-Mitsubishi cites several changes to the 2013 Outlander Sport’s interior, including materials with lower levels of volatile organic compounds, along with new fabrics, better noise insulation, and new speakers for the premium audio system.
+The 2014 Outlander Sport’s interior features materials with lower levels of volatile organic compounds, which makes it more eco-friendly.
 Among the standard features are a 60/40-split folding rear seat, tilt/telescoping steering wheel, voice-activated mobile phone and iPod control, and steering-wheel mounted audio controls.
 The SE adds smart key and push-button start, heated front seats, premium audio system, and automatic climate control.
+A new navigation system with a 7-inch touchscreen is optional.

-The 2013 Outlander Sport’s standard safety features include stability and traction control, antilock brakes with electronic brake-force distribution and emergency braking assist, active front headrests, and hill start assist.
+Also of note is the 2014 Outlander Sport’s performance in IIHS crash testing, where it earned a Top Safety Pick+ award, the organization’s highest designation.
+Standard safety features include stability and traction control, antilock brakes with electronic brake-force distribution and emergency braking assist, active front headrests, and hill start assist.
 There are seven standard airbags: front dual-stage, front-side impact, side-curtains with rollover sensor and driver’s knee.

 Our state-of-the-art technology uses your ZIP code to find accredited dealers in your area that can sell vehicles below sticker price.Close Window